3097tanu/ISE-Research-Project/README.md

 2. Reporting and Presentation -
     - A comprehensive report was prepared, documenting the project's objectives, methodology, key findings, and recommendations.
-    - The report incorporated relevant data visualizations, statistical analyses, and interpretations to support the insights and conclusions.
+    - The report incorporated relevant data visualizations, poster and interpretations to support the insights and recommendations.
     - Presentations were developed to effectively communicate the project's outcomes to stakeholders, including university administrators, career center professionals, and representatives from Tiger Careers & Consulting.